 It was only about 21k’s from Hopkins and we arrived at the Mayflower Bocawina National Park around midday.
 There is a palapa close by to get shade from the sun, but had only been here 30min and not yet started to set up camp, when the first drops came.
 It was bucketing down by the time I had the Caranex off the roof and in place.
 The rain didn’t last long, before the sun was out again.
 We are on the edge of a rain forest with several tracks taking in different features.
 Waterfalls, bird loop walks and jungle walks.
 There are Mayan ruins in the jungle too, close bye.

 Sarah & Tim and the kids decided to head for a distant waterfall, accessible by climbing ropes.
 We hadn’t got our hiking boots out of a roof box, so opted for a 15min walk to another waterfall. in open sandals.
 The roof boxes can only be accessed from a ladder at the rear of the vehicle.
 Not possible once the Caranex has been erected.

 By the time we reached our waterfall we had been walking over an hour and it was starting to rain again.
 There were a few colourful birds darting across the track and I saw the tail end of a light tan monkey, racing down a tree in front of me.
 No time to point and click the camera.

 Fortunately we had umbrellas so avoided getting totally soaked, but got wet enough.

 The 15min walk each way, ended up being about 2 hours 20min.
-Sarah & Tim got back a about half an hour after us.
+Sarah & Tim got back about half an hour after us.
 We’ll find out later how they fared.
-One thing thats for sure, we are going to have to get used to the wet conditions as they are forecast for the next 3-4 days!!!!
+One thing’s for sure, we are going to have to get used to the wet conditions as they are forecast for the next 3-4 days!!!!